Power Rankings: Astros, Dodgers in a league of their own

 Week 12 ranking: No. 23

 The Braves enjoyed a 16-12 record in June, despite being without Freddie Freeman (wrist) for all of it.
-Freeman has been taking grounders at third base to enable getting him in the same lineup with first-base replacement Matt Adams (.953 OPS with Braves).
+Freeman has been taking grounders at third base in an effort to get him in the same lineup with first-base replacement Matt Adams (.953 OPS with the Braves).
 Rookie Sean Newcomb, the prize of the Andrelton Simmons trade, picked up his first career win last week and drew rave reviews while doing so. -- Paul Hembekides, ESPN Stats & Information

 24. Chicago White Sox